ott-fogliata/export-ovpn/README.md

 # export-ovpn
-Simple script that exports ovpn file to certificates
+Simple python script to exports ovpn file to certificates